Pigeon Pose in Yoga: Complete Guide and Variations

 Steps:

-- Grab your left foot with your left hand, gently bringing the heel closer to your left buttock to stretch the quadriceps.
+3. Grab your left foot with your left hand, gently bringing the heel toward your left buttock to stretch the quadriceps.

-This variation allows you to work on opening the hips and stretching the quadriceps without the depth of the forward bend of the full pose.
+This variation allows you to work on opening your hips and stretching your quadriceps without the depth of the forward bend of the full pose.

 2. King pigeon pose (Eka Pada Rajakapotasana)